top of page

 Illia delio.jpg

 What I seemed to be discovering was this.
-Some of what happened to me in this life had to do with my choices and some had to do with everyone else’s plus the evolving conditions of natural world around me which had its own trajectory.
+Some of what happened to me in this life had to do with my choices but some had to do with everyone else’s plus the evolving conditions of natural world around me which had its own trajectory.

 Once a choice(s) was made (the sum of mine or someone else’s) my field of possibilities updated based on that choice.
-Our life in this view is a series of these choices along a time line.
-We never can know the outcome of the choices we did not make, only those that we turned towards.
+Our life in this view is a series of these choices strung along a time line.
+We never can know the outcome of the choices we did NOT make, only those that we turned towards.

 In this view, my experience was not because of “random” unrelated events or “chemicals mixing by accident” or “directed by a higher power” but rather something closer to what I had attempted to tap into all my life.
 A flow of creative energy that ran through me that could manifest in many different ways depending on how it got activated.
 And the two forces always present in this field of creativity were the destruction of what already existed and the creation of what would take its place.